Buy a Car From a Dealer (Your Way)

 Here’s the honest truth.

 If you think you have been taken advantage of when buying a car from a dealership you have no one to blame but yourself.
 Hear me LOUD and CLEARYOU are in control.
-You have the pen.
-No one is forcing you to sign the documents.

 Set the rules for the transaction